sunfounder/engineering-lab-kit/docs/source/28_show_number.rst

     :width: 500
     :align: center

-12. The following tables shows the pin connections between the 74HC595, the Arduino Uno R3, the7-segment Display.
+12. The following tables shows the pin connections between the 74HC595, the Arduino Uno R3, the 7-segment Display.

 .. list-table::
     :widths: 20 20